magento/merchdocs/src/payment-services/order-payment-status.md

 1. Click the _Download_ (![]({% link assets/icon-download.png %})) icon.

 Your order payment statuses are downloaded in a .csv format.

+{:.bs-callout-warning}
+This .csv file contains all orders shown in the Order payment status view.

 <!-- ## Default order payment status timeframes